Skip to main content

 The I-Seed robotic ecosystem is envisioned to be used for collecting environmental data in-situ with high spatial and temporal resolution across large remote areas where monitoring data are limited or no available, and thus for extending current environmental sensor frameworks and data analysis systems.

-The first year of the project started with the definition of the I-Seed environmental scenarios and field validation strategy, followed by a series of scientific and technical activities for the design and development of the I-Seed platform.
-Specifically, a focused study of plant seed materials and biomechanics has been carried out in order to define useful specifications for the modelling and the design of the artificial systems in terms of multi-functional materials, their structural properties, and morphological adaptation.
-We have started parallel activities on mathematical modelling of movements of natural and artificial seeds, on the design and development of the artificial seeds and sensing, on the active laser-induced fluorescence system on the drone, as well as on their geo-referencing software and smart flight controller.
+The project started with the definition of the I-Seed environmental scenarios and field validation strategy, followed by a series of scientific and technical activities for the design and development of the I-Seed platform.
+Specifically, a focused study of plant seed materials and biomechanics was carried out in order to define useful specifications for the modelling and the design of the artificial systems in terms of multi-functional materials, their structural properties, and morphological adaptation.
+In parallel, we carried out activities for the mathematical modelling of movements of natural and artificial seeds, for the design and development of the artificial seeds body and their sensing material, for the development of the active laser-induced fluorescence system on the drone, as well as for the geo-referencing software and smart flight controller.

 One of the first challenges was to define the methodology to translate the biological principles of some selected plant seeds and their dispersal strategies in the design and fabrication of environmentally responsive seed-like soft robots made of multi-functional biodegradable materials.

-With the I-Seed objective to perform measurements in both air above soil and topsoil, two groups of natural seeds have been identified and analysed to extract biological specifications for the artificial systems: (1) self-burying seeds able to passively penetrate into the soil fractures.
+With the I-Seed objective to perform measurements in both air above soil and topsoil, two groups of natural seeds have been identified and analysed to extract biological specifications for the artificial systems: (1) self-burying seeds able to passively explore and penetrate the soil fractures.
 Crawling and burying occur thanks to the seed awn unit, which has hygroscopic characteristics and responds to variations of external humidity by changing its configuration; (2) flying seeds - which use their morphology and structural features to be carried by the wind and dispersed over great distances.
-With a review, we have systematically collected, for the first time together, the morphological, structural, biomechanical and aerodynamic information from selected plant seeds relevant to take inspiration for the engineering design of soft robots, and discussed potential future developments in the field across material science, plant biology, robotics and embodied intelligence.

 For the design, a modelling of the mechanical functions of biological and robotic seeds is useful.
 The challenge is to formulate new reduced models of fluid-structure-interaction in order to assess and optimize the role of shape and elastic compliance in selecting the flying style and controlling trajectories and flight performance.
 Models can also be used for resolving the mechanics and energetics of interaction, study the motion of seeds in contact with the soil, and optimize the performance of the robotic seeds.